rustopian/supremacy/rules.md

 ## Game Overview

 - **Players:** 2-5
-- **Objective:** Lead your corporation to quantum supremacy by accumulating Qubit Cubes while managing corporate culture, navigating qubit limitations imposed by the Laws of Physics, forming alliances, and preventing an AI-driven dystopia.
+- **Objective:** Lead your corporation to quantum supremacy by advancing your Quantum Computer Board while managing corporate culture, navigating qubit limitations imposed by the Laws of Physics, forming alliances, and preventing an AI-driven dystopia.
 - **Phases:** The game is divided into two phases:
   1. **Phase 1:** Development, qubit technology advancement, and corporate culture formation.
   2. **Phase 2:** The intensified race for dominance or cooperative victory, where corporations may continue advancing quantum technology, unlock powerful Quantum Advancements, and prevent a dystopian outcome.